Summary

 The First Three Slides Rule

 Your opening slides decide everything.
 Most backers decide within minutes if they want to keep reading.
-Focus your visual hierarchy on three key areas.
-Problem statement, solution overview, and market chance.
+Focus your visual hierarchy on three key areas: problem statement, solution overview, and market chance.

 Financial Data Presentation Strategy